Business Customs

 Health

 Sanitary standards for food and water are generally quite good, particularly at major hotels.
-The Government inspects restaurants to maintain hygienic standards.
+The government inspects restaurants to maintain hygienic standards.

 Bahrain has a modern healthcare system.
 There is a BD 7 (about $19) fee for expatriates who visit an emergency clinic in a government hospital.
-The Department of State strongly urges U.S. citizens to consult with their medical insurance companies prior to traveling abroad to confirm whether their policies provide coverage overseas and if they cover emergency expenses such as medical evacuation.
+The U.S. Department of State strongly urges U.S. citizens to consult with their medical insurance companies prior to traveling abroad to confirm whether their policies provide coverage overseas and if they cover emergency expenses such as medical evacuation.
 Few hospitals and clinics accept U.S. insurance, and patients often must pay up front for service and seek reimbursement later from their insurance providers.

-Hospitals, clinics, and pharmacies – including several twenty-four hour pharmacies – are widely available and of high quality.
+Hospitals, clinics, and pharmacies – including several twenty-four-hour pharmacies – are widely available and of high quality.
 Certain American pharmaceutical products may be unavailable or sold under a European brand name.

 Information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747); fax 1-888-CDC-FAXX (1-888-232-3299), or via the CDC’s internet site at Travelers’ Health | CDC .
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization’s website at www.who.int.

-Local Time, Business Hours and Holidays
+Business Hours

 Local time: Bahrain is three hours ahead of Greenwich Mean Time and seven hours ahead of Eastern Daylight Time.
 Bahrain does not observe daylight savings time and therefore is eight hours ahead of Eastern Standard Time during winter months.

 Business hours: Sunday through Thursday is the normal workweek in Bahrain.
 Government offices are generally open from 7:30 a.m. to 2 p.m.
 Most businesses operate from 8 a.m. to 5 p.m.
 Sunday-Thursday, though smaller businesses close for lunch from noon to 4 p.m.
-Larger companies operate seven days a week but may have reduced hours on weekends.
+Larger companies operate seven days a week but often have reduced hours on weekends.

 Business travelers to Bahrain seeking appointments with officials at the U.S. Embassy in Bahrain should schedule their appointments prior to departure from the United States.
 The U.S. Embassy Manama Commercial Section may be reached by e-mail at ManamaCommercial@state.gov.
 The U.S. Embassy may observe U.S. and Bahraini public holidays.